All About Anodizing Aluminum

 1. Pretreat the aluminum component.

 Start by giving the aluminum part a shiny or satin finish in a well-ventilated area.
-Using a phosphoric and nitric acid solution, you can achieve a satin finish with light etching or a glossy finish.
+You can use light etching for a satin finish or a solution of phosphoric and nitric acid for a glossy finish.

-Make sure the aluminum surface is smooth for better anodizing.
-To prepare it, clean the aluminum by soaking it in a grease-removal solution, such as a mild detergent or a commercial degreaser, and rinse it with hot water.
+To improve anodizing, ensure the aluminum surface is smooth.
+Clean the aluminum by soaking it in a grease-removal solution, such as mild detergent or a commercial degreaser.
+Then, rinse it with hot water.

 2. Anodize the aluminum component.